Tushar-Bajpai/budget-nutrition-planner/README.md

 Important note:
 - No database is currently connected.
 - Meal data is static and stored in source code.
-- Generated plans are kept in browser localStorage.

 ## API Reference